-Join Scott Simpson for an in-depth discussion in this video Using functions, part of Up and Running with Bash Scripting.
+Join Scott Simpson for an in-depth discussion in this video Using functions, part of Learning Bash Scripting.

 …During your script development, you may find yourself repeating code blocks.…It's a good practice to not repeat yourself if you don't have…to, and it's a whole lot more maintainable to keep things organized.…Bash functions can help out with that.…To declare one, just type the keyword, function, and…the name of your function, followed by curly braces.…Inside the function goes whatever you want to happen when the function's…called, and then to call the function, just call it by name.…I'll save that and go out to the command line to run it.…And there's hi there, echoed by calling the function greet.…And of course the contents of these functions can be as complex as you like.…